 Introduction

 Educational Institutions have an unparalleled opportunity to help improve application security worldwide.
 For many software developers and others studying information technology, their core thought patterns, ethics, and values are defined during their educational experience.
-We believe that all developers need to be exposed to application security during these critical formative years.
-While we recognize that not all developers will become application security experts, some level of awareness and experience is critical.
-We also believe that there is critical demand for application security experts, and that Educational Institutions are uniquely positioned to provide students with the proper foundation and awareness to develop these skills.
+OWASP believes that all developers need to be exposed to application security during these critical formative years.
+While OWASP recognizes that not all developers will become application security experts, some level of awareness and experience is critical.
+OWASP also believes that there is critical demand for application security experts, and that Educational Institutions are uniquely positioned to provide students with the proper foundation and awareness to develop these skills.

 Code of Conduct